How To Remove Halloween Face Paint or Makeup

-1. Vaseline: For years this has been the standby of High School theater students across the country.
-You should have a jar anyway from coating your exposed surfaces of your pumpkin (it helps it not shrivel up), so just reuse it here.
+1. Vaseline: For years this has been the standby of high school theater students across the country.
 Apply and wipe away immediately, no wait time!

-2. Baby Wipes: Fold your baby wipe in half length wise and then in half again horizontally (so you have a small square).
-This will help keep it from tearing and give you a little more oomf when it comes to removing caked on Frankenstein face.
-It might require a few, but it you're not one for lotions or potions most of us will have baby wipes on hand!
+2. Baby Wipes: Fold your baby wipe in half length-wise and then in half again horizontally (so you have a small square).
+This will help keep it from tearing and give you a little more oompf when it comes to removing caked on Frankenstein face.
+It might require a few wipes, but they are an especially good strategy if you want to remove face paint on the go.

-You can also use cold cream but it’s not our first choice because it needs to sit on the skin for a minute, plus it’s usually pricier than the above options.
-If you are the plan ahead type, try testing the makeup on your children’s arm or even face before they need to be wearing it for Trick-or-Treating or to a party.
-Although the chance is slim, knowing about an allergy or adverse reaction beforehand is a plus!
+You can also use cold cream but it’s not my first choice because it needs to sit on the skin for a minute, plus it’s usually pricier than the above options.
+If you are the plan ahead type, try testing the makeup or face paint on your children’s arm or even face before they need it for Trick-or-Treating or for a party.
+Although chances are slim, knowing about an allergy or adverse reaction beforehand is a plus!

-Additionally, make sure you lotion the face an hour before you'll be applying the makeup.
-Having a primed face means dry skin won’t be soaking up extra pigment from the paint, making it difficult to remove!
+Additionally, try to put lotion on your child’s face an hour before applying makeup.
+Having a primed face means their dry skin won’t be soaking up extra pigment from the paint and making it more difficult to remove later.